Summary

 - Court Proceedings

-- Your debt recovery lawyer representing you should quickly file a suit by way of an originating claim in the State Courts (for smaller debts) or the High Court (for larger debts or more complex cases)
+- Filing an Originating Claim: Your debt recovery lawyer representing you should quickly file a suit by way of an originating claim in the State Courts (for smaller debts) or the High Court (for larger debts or more complex cases).
+The State Courts typically handle claims up to $250,000, while the High Court presides over claims exceeding $250,000 or more complex matters

-- If the defendant files his/her intention to contest the suit or his/her defence in time, you can nonetheless apply for summary judgment if there are no triable issues or no genuine defence for the defendant’s case.
+- Summary Judgment: If the defendant files his/her intention to contest the suit or his/her defence in time, you can nonetheless apply for summary judgment if there are no triable issues or no genuine defence for the defendant’s case.
+This allows for a quicker resolution if the defendant's case lacks merit.

-- However, if you are unable to obtain either default judgment and/or summary judgment, the matter will proceed for interlocutory applications / single application pending trial and be set down for trial thereafter.
+- Proceeding to Trial: However, if you are unable to obtain either default judgment and/or summary judgment, the matter will proceed for interlocutory applications / single application pending trial and be set down for trial thereafter.
+This involves exchanging pleadings (written arguments), a discovery phase (sharing evidence), and pre-trial conferences before the actual trial.

 - Enforcement Options

-- If you do not know what assets the debtor has, you may need to file an application for the examination of the judgment debtor.
+- Examination of Judgment Debtor: If you do not know what assets the debtor has, you may need to file an application for the examination of the judgment debtor.
+This involves questioning the debtor in court about their finances to identify assets.
 In our experience, it is a lengthy process and the debtors may start hiding assets to put such assets beyond your reach.
 This results in a lengthy and long drawn process.

 Debt recovery involves more than just sending reminders.
 It requires a structured approach to ensure legal compliance while maximizing the likelihood of repayment.
 A formal letter of demand is often the first step, outlining the debt owed and requesting payment within a specified timeframe.
 If this does not resolve the issue, negotiation, mediation, or legal action may be necessary to recover what is rightfully yours.